iterative/dvc.org/public/static/docs/command-reference/import.md

              use-cases/cats-dogs
 ```

+The import stage is overwritten, and will now be able update normally with
+`dvc update`.

 > In the above example, the value for `rev` in the new import stage will be
 > `master` (default branch), so the command is equivalent to not using `--rev`
 > at all.
-The import stage is overwritten, and will now be able update normally
-> with `dvc update`.

 ## Example: Data registry